The Less than Stunning First Impression

 “I don’t worry,” I said.
 “I’ve seen the future.”

 “Yes,” I said.
 “I believe it involves young Larry and I in a very hot place shoveling coal.”

-“… and a rape cage,” said Larry.
+“… I knew it was a sex dungeon,” said Larry.
 “I trusted you, old dude.
 But this is bullshit.”